silveragestum/Multimodal-Financial-Time-Series-Forecasting-Sentiment-Analysis-and-LLM-Only-Approaches/README.md

 jupyter notebook
 5. Verify CSVs are in the folder.

-Running the Notebooks
-Open each notebook in Jupyter and run cells sequentially.
+Running the Notebooks: Open each notebook in Jupyter and run cells sequentially.
-Multimodal Notebook Runtime: ~7463.91s (2+ hours).
+1. Multimodal Notebook Runtime: ~7463.91s (2+ hours).
-Robustness Notebook Runtime: ~35.89s.
+2. Robustness Notebook Runtime: ~35.89s.

 Notes
-Missing Data: Load CSVs above before running relevant cells.
+1. Missing Data: Load CSVs above before running relevant cells.
-Internet Dependency: yfinance requires an internet connection.
+2. Internet Dependency: yfinance requires an internet connection.

 Troubleshooting
-Module Not Found: Ensure libraries are installed.
+1. Module Not Found: Ensure libraries are installed.
-File Not Found: Verify CSVs are in the folder.
+2. File Not Found: Verify CSVs are in the folder.
-Internet Issues: Check connection for yfinance.
+3. Internet Issues: Check connection for yfinance.
-Plotting Errors: Ensure datasets are defined with required columns.
+4. Plotting Errors: Ensure datasets are defined with required columns.

-License
-For educational/research purposes.
+License: For educational/research purposes.
 Comply with yfinance terms.

-Contact
-Open an issue in the repository or contact the maintainer.
+Contact: Open an issue in the repository or contact the maintainer.